 Climber can be displayed on any data page, but the data it provides, like the current gradient, are not the most accurate.

-Summit offers the most helpful information and is flexible, but its accuracy is not as good as ClimbPro.
+Summit offers the most helpful and customizable information, but its accuracy is not as good as ClimbPro.
 Nevertheless, it’s my favorite due to the information it displays.

 My ideal “ClimbPro-like” feature would combine the accuracy of Garmin, the UI of Hammerhead, and the flexibility of Wahoo.